NietoDeveloper/CitysWeather/README.md

 - **Hosting:** GitHub P

 Overview
 A simple, lightweight website built with vanilla JavaScript, CSS, and HTML.
-No frameworks or dependencies Fe
+No frameworks or dependenci